strowger/hm/README.md

 to-do
 -----

-we are gathering data from downstairs bathroom radiator flow/return but not graphing it

 we are not graphing the sensor in the void by the downstairs toilet cistern

 the water meter data is not being collected until we get another counter board, and even then the graphing is unhelpful and needs updating (like for the gas?)

-we started to instrument the smaller kitchen radiator but the sensors are not yet connected